qasir-11606016/tech-task-front-end/README.md

 * The MVC architectural structure is predefined for you please don't change it
 * Use the scaffold to implement the missing bits of code (you will see comments through out the code base to guide you) to get the application working
-* In the /src/modules/weather folder implement the models, repository, api, view and anything else that you see fit to get the application to inject the response form the api into the template.
+* In the /src/modules/weather folder implement the models, repository, api, view and anything else that you see fit to get the application to inject the response from the api into the template.
 * Commit and push your code regularly

 ### Task 2